Ghislaine Maxwell: Virginia Giuffre v Maxwell (2015)

-Details of a civil lawsuit, made public in January 2015, contained a deposition from "Jane Doe 3" that accused Maxwell of recruiting her in 1999, when she was a minor, and grooming her to provide sexual services for Epstein:
+Details of another civil lawsuit, made public in January 2015, contained a deposition from "Jane Doe 3" that accused Maxwell of recruiting her in 1999, when she was a minor, and then grooming her to provide sexual services for Epstein:

 In court documents, Epstein's accusers allege that Maxwell acted as a recruiter, an instructor, and in some cases a participant in the abuse he practiced.
-Virginia Roberts Giuffre, who claims that Maxwell recruited her on behalf of Epstein when Giuffre was a 16-year-old spa attendant at Mar-a-Lago in Palm Beach, where Epstein has a home, said much of her grooming came from Maxwell herself.
+Virginia Giuffre claimed that Maxwell recruited her on behalf of Epstein when she was a 16-year-old spa attendant at Mar-a-Lago in Palm Beach, where Epstein had a home.
+Giuffre said much of her grooming came from Maxwell herself.
 "The training started immediately", she said in a video interview with the Miami Herald.
 "It was everything down to how to give a blowjob, how to be quiet, be subservient, give Jeffrey what he wants.
 A lot of this training came from Ghislaine herself.
 Being a woman, it kind of surprises you that a woman could let stuff like that happen.
 Not only let it happen but to groom you into doing it."

 A 2018 exposé by Julie K. Brown in the Miami Herald revealed Jane Doe 3 to be Virginia Giuffre, who was previously known as Virginia Roberts.
 Giuffre met Maxwell at Trump's Mar-a-Lago Club in Palm Beach, Florida, when Giuffre was a 16-year-old spa attendant.
 She asserted that Maxwell had introduced her to Epstein, after which she was "groomed by the two [of them] for his pleasure, including lessons in Epstein's preferences during oral sex".

 Maxwell repeatedly denied any involvement in Epstein's crimes.
-In a statement in 2015 Maxwell rejected allegations that she had acted as a procurer for Epstein and denied that she had "facilitated Prince Andrew's [alleged] acts of sexual abuse".
+In a statement in 2015, Maxwell rejected allegations that she had acted as a procurer for Epstein and denied that she had "facilitated Prince Andrew's [alleged] acts of sexual abuse".
 Her spokesperson said "the allegations made against Ghislaine Maxwell are untrue" and she "strongly denies allegations of an unsavoury nature, which have appeared in the British press and elsewhere, and reserves her right to seek redress at the repetition of such old defamatory claims".

 Giuffre asserted that Maxwell and Epstein had trafficked her and other underage girls, often at sex parties hosted by Epstein at his homes in New York, New Mexico, Palm Beach, and the United States Virgin Islands.
 Maxwell called her a liar.
 Giuffre sued Maxwell for defamation in federal court in the Southern District of New York in 2015.
-While details of the settlement have not been made public, in May 2017 the case was settled in Giuffre's favour, with Maxwell paying Giuffre "millions".
+While details of the settlement have not been made public, in May 2017 the case was settled in Giuffre's favour, with Maxwell reportedly paying Giuffre "millions".
 Giuffre's family reported that she committed suicide on 25 April 2025, at her farm in Australia.
 She was 41, and had three children.